 When a Judgment Replaces a Deed

 Most property transfers require a signed deed or a physical handover.
-This statute creates an important exception.
+Unlike a warranty deed or quitclaim deed, this statute creates an important exception.
 When a court enters a judgment directing the conveyance of real property or the delivery of personal property, the judgment itself passes title.
-No separate deed, no signature from the losing party, no additional paperwork.
+No separate type of deed is needed.
+No signature from the losing party is required.

 When a judgment directs the conveyance of real property or the delivery of personal property, the judgment shall pass title to such property without any act by the party against whom the judgment is given.

-A.R.S. § 33-456This matters in situations where one party refuses to cooperate.
-If a court orders someone to transfer a piece of land and they simply ignore it, the judgment does the work for them.
+A.R.S. § 33-456This matters when one party refuses to cooperate.
+If a court orders someone to transfer a piece of land and they ignore it, the judgment does the work for them.
 Title passes by force of law.
+There is no need to record a warranty deed or quitclaim deed at the county recorder's office for the transfer to be effective.

 How This Connects to Estate Planning